THE FUTURE OF BICYCLES

-For the present moment, we would like to place 3 products; a canoe, a paddleboat, and a three-wheeler.
+For the present moment, we are looking to place 4 products in public areas for public usage; a bike, a canoe, a paddleboat, and a three-wheeler

 Initially, we would place 1-2 paddle boats, 1-2 bicycles, 1-2 three-wheelers, and 1-2 canoes in local parks and recreational areas across the nation.

 It enables the quadriplegic and family to enjoy outdoor activities together instead of just being enclosed indoors.

 I am estimating that we will need about 1 million dollars to get the vehicles in the recreational areas.

 This money will be used to get the sports vehicles ready for recreational use, for research and development, for marketing, and all applicable administrative costs.